PrincetonUniversity/job_defense_shield/docs/alert/cpu_fragmentation.md

 - `email_file`: The file used as a email body.
 This file must be found in the `email-files-path` setting in `config.yaml`.
 Learn more about writing custom emails.

+- `min_nodes_thres`: (Optional) Minimum number of allocated nodes for a job to be considered.
+For instance, if `min_nodes_thres: 4` then jobs that ran on 3 nodes or less will be ignored.
+Default: 2

 - `min_run_time`: (Optional) The number of minutes that a job must have ran to be considered.
-This can be used to exclude test jobs and experimental jobs.
-The default is 0.
+For example, if `min_run_time: 61` then jobs that ran for an hour or less are ignored.
+This can be used to exclude test jobs.
+Default: 0

 - `excluded_users`: (Optional) List of users to exclude from receiving emails.
 These users will still appear in reports for system administrators when `--report` is used.